HSLdevcom/navigator-proto/docs/index.rst

    robot

-This is how City Navigator looks like:
+This is how City Navigator looks like when started:

 .. figure:: navigatorwindow.png